Asif404/Todo_Web_App_using_Django_with_Chrome_extension/README.md

 #You can make superuser with
 heroku run python manage.py createsuperuser
 ```
-We are done now open url(yourappname.heroku.com) to see your app
+We are done now open URL (yourappname.heroku.com) to see your app